datadiscoveries/MarketBasketAnalysis/README.md

 Association rule: An "if-then" statement representing the probability that a customer will purchase the item on the right-hand side (RHS) if they have added the items on the left-hand side (LHS) to their cart (see chart below).<br>

 **Findings:**<br>
 The chart below lists shopping carts with the greatest opportunity for a product recommendation.
 It ranks the probability that a shopper will purchase the recommended RHS product, given the LHS items in their cart.
-These probabilities are very high, indicating that many shoppers with the carts below are likely to purchase the recommended item.<br>
+The top 10 probabilities are all over 80%, suggesting that targeting customers with these shopping carts will likely result in increased sales.<br>
 <br>
 ![image](https://user-images.githubusercontent.com/30391113/171098428-a32f11ee-8e3f-41c1-be6a-fd9072a8fb62.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sub>*On the y-axis, items on the left = items added to the cart.
 Item on the right = recommended item.</sub>